Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 		"$(MODDABLE)/modules/network/ble/manifest_client.json",
 	],

-Similarly, to add the BLE server to a project, includes its manifest:
+Similarly, to add the BLE server to a project, include its manifest:

 	"include": [
 		/* other includes here */